 Cub Scout Pack 20 was first chartered over ten years ago; since then it has grown into a strong and positive part of the Big Canoe and surrounding communities.
 Today, the Pack still honors the finest in Scouting traditions by continuing to provide a structured and varied Scouting program that has something fun and exciting for every boy who joins and participates in the Pack.

-Pack 20 meets at 3:00 PM, usually on the first and third Sunday of most months (exceptions are noted on our calendar).
-We welcome all boys of elementary school age and their parents who wish to visit and share in the fun!.
+Pack 20 meets on Sunday afternoon, usually on the first and third Sunday of most months (exceptions are noted on our calendar).
+We welcome all students of elementary school age and their parents who wish to visit and share in the fun!.

 We are sponsored by the Big Canoe Chapel and are members of the Appalachian Trail District.
 The Appalachian Trail District is part of the Atlanta Area Council which in turn is part of the Boy Scouts of America.
 The AT District has over 60 scout units, 2,200 scouts, and 600 registered adult volunteers.